How feedback becomes one practical next step.

 Where manager or facilitator support helps

-When support is part of the program, it starts from the same brief the participant already sees.
+When support is part of the program, managers or facilitators work from the same development brief while private participant reflections stay appropriately scoped.

 1